pytorch/serve/docker/README.md

 **NVIDIA CUDA RUNTIME BASE IMAGE**

-To make use of ONNX, TensorRT, DeepSpeed, we need to use [NVIDIA CUDA runtime](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA) as the base image.
+To make use of ONNX, we need to use [NVIDIA CUDA runtime](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA) as the base image.
 This will increase the size of your Docker Image

 ```bash